-Interpersonal and social relationships may also be compromised by burnout.
-Individuals experiencing burnout may have a difficult time communicating with others in the work environment as well as with friends and family and may create emotional distance [18].
+Interpersonal and social relationships may also be compromised by stress.
+Individuals experiencing acute stress and burnout may have a difficult time communicating with others in the work environment as well as with friends and family and may create emotional distance [18].
 The cynicism that is characteristic of the syndrome may lead individuals to treat co-workers with suspicion and to have critical attitudes toward them [18].
 Other effects include marital conflict and divorce, neglect of family and social obligations, and questioning of previously held spiritual beliefs [18].